Grantee Engagement with Evaluation

 Grantees may be asked to participate in any combination of these activities.
 The Foundation’s evaluation team then works with grantees to help them understand expectations, answer any questions and provide support throughout the evaluation process.
 We focus on ensuring that our evaluation practices do not create an undue burden on grantees.

 We welcome your questions or feedback about the evaluation process.
-If you have specific questions about the evaluation model or the evaluation expectations, contact Kelci Price, director of Learning and Evaluation at 303-953-7920.
+If you have specific questions about the evaluation model or the evaluation expectations, contact Kelci Price, senior director of Learning and Evaluation at 303-953-7920.